The New Gods from the planet Apokolips.

 - A closeup of the painting in Lex Luthor's mansion shows that the leader of the demonic hordes has a face that looks a lot like Darkseid.

 - Frontline General: Uxas (a younger Darkseid) was originally intended to lead the Apokoliptian invasion of Earth in ancient times.
-He was eventually replaced by Steppenwolf in post-production.
-Zack Snyder said he invaded Earth in search of the Anti-Life Equation.
+He was eventually replaced by Steppenwolf in the theatrical cut.
+Zack Snyder shared a screenshot◊ from his version of the film confirming this and the fact that Uxas/Darkseid invaded Earth in search of the Anti-Life Equation.

 - The Ghost: Remains unseen, but Steppenwolf is clearly heard saying "For Darkseid!" at one point in Justice League.
 It's also implied that the Boom Tube that brings Steppenwolf back to Apokolips after his defeat against the Justice League was Darkseid's doing.